Changes in audit thresholds

 The UK Government announced an increase in the audit exemption threshold at the beginning of 2016.
 It was confirmed that all companies classed as small for reporting requirements will also be exempt from audit.
 Find out how this relates to your learning and your type of workplace.

-This increase applies to accounting periods starting on or after 1 January 2016.
+This increase applied to accounting periods starting on or after 1 January 2016.

 In order to be classed as a small company - and therefore, be exempt from the audit requirement - companies are required to meet any two of the following three criteria: